A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the

-The structure of this paper is as follows.
-In Section~\ref{sec:definitions}, we introduce notation and define the relevant observables, including the treatment of band fluxes for general SEDs and filters (Section~\ref{subsec:band_flux}).
-In Section~\ref{sec:selection_function_general}, we define a general, direction-dependent, multi-dimensional selection function $\mathcal{W}(\bm y,\nhat)$ and describe how the effect of observer motion can be encoded as a mapping of observables, $\bm y\mapsto\bm y_\delta$.
-Section~\ref{sec:general_dipole} derives the kinematic dipole to first order in the observer's velocity, showing that the dipole coefficient is given by a functional $\mathcal{A}[\mathcal{W},f]$ representing the Doppler response of the selection function (equation~\eqref{eq:A_general}).
-In Section~\ref{sec:flux_response}, we derive the flux-response coefficient $q_{\rm b}$ for general SEDs and filters, and present a practical implementation for finite catalogs (Section~\ref{subsec:discrete_sum}).
-Section~\ref{sec:response_chain} demonstrates how the response can be decomposed using the chain rule to accommodate color selections and photo-$z$ selections.
-In Section~\ref{sec:eb_limit}, we show that the classical Ellis--Baldwin result is consistently recovered as a special limiting case through a sequence of controlled approximations.
-Section~\ref{sec:discussion} discusses the connection between the theoretical coefficient $\mathcal{A}$ and the dipole vector estimated from data (Section~\ref{subsec:estimator_direction_amplitude}), and places existing observational tensions in context (Section~\ref{subsec:conclusion_outlook}).
-Additional details on statistical uncertainties and estimator properties are provided in the appendices (Appendices~\ref{app:poisson_likelihood} and~\ref{app:fisher_covariance}).
+The paper is organized as follows.
+Section~\ref{sec:definitions} introduces notation and observables, including band fluxes for general SEDs and filters (Section~\ref{subsec:band_flux}). {Section~\ref{sec:general_formalism} develops the general selection formalism and derives the first-order kinematic dipole coefficient as the functional response $\mathcal A[\mathcal W,f]$.} {Section~\ref{sec:practical_response} shows how this response can be evaluated in practice, including flux-response coefficients for general SEDs and filters, finite-catalog implementations, and chain-rule decompositions relevant to flux thresholds, multiband cuts, and photometric-redshift selections.} {Section~\ref{sec:eb_limit} recovers the Ellis--Baldwin formula as a controlled limiting case, and Section~\ref{sec:mixed_population_application} presents a mixed-population application to radio source counts with AGN and SFG contributions.} {Section~\ref{sec:discussion} discusses the relation between the theoretical response coefficient and dipoles estimated from data, including estimator methodology, Bayesian extensions, and the interpretation of reported tensions with the CMB dipole.} {Additional details on estimator properties and statistical uncertainties are given in Appendices~\ref{app:poisson_likelihood} and~\ref{app:fisher_covariance}.}